 - ^ is the Control key.

-- ∼ is the Option (alt) key.
+- \sim is the Option (alt) key.

 - î is the Shift key.

+- ☆ is the Caps Lock key.

 - fn is the Function key.

 There is something else very interesting for you: Commands that will allow you to create pictures without installing a special App.
 See figure 7